-Dynamic exchanges of ideas and ex pertise occur between Edmonton's arts and heritage sector and the worl d.
+Dynamic exchanges of ideas and ex arts and heritage sector and the worl

-- Work with City Administration to lead the development of arts networks with cities across the globe to foster artistic exchanges, collaborations and projects. - Work with federal and provincial arts agencies to support Edmonton artists and arts organizations to develop new markets nationally and internationally. - Work with City Administration to foster the study and enjoyment of the public art collection through its conservation, documentation and connection to a diverse range of publics. - Partner with public agencies and private sector organizations to host conferences, symposia and industry events.
+- Work with City Administration to lead the development of arts networks with cities across the globe to foster artistic exchanges, collaborations and projects.1 - Work with federal and provincial arts agencies to support Edmonton artists and arts organizations to develop new markets nationally and internationally. - Work with City Administration to foster the study and enjoyment of the public art collection through its conservation, documentation and connection to a diverse range of publics. - Partner with public agencies and private sector organizations to host conferences, symposia and industry events.